gotmax23/ansible-role-github_cli/README.md

 ## Role Variables

-### Installation Methods
+### Available Installation Methods

-This role provides a couple different installation sources that are available on different distributions and platforms.
-You may choose your installation by setting `github_cli_install_method` to the one of the values outlined below.
+This role allows you to choose which source to install Github CLI from.
+You may override the default installation method by setting `github_cli_install_method` to the one of the values outlined below.

 #### `github_cli_install_method=repo`